The Continent of Asia

 The railways, which covered 16,600 km in 2017, form the backbone of Kazakhstan’s transport network and are of great importance for raw material handling.
 The Turkish Sibban, which was built in the 1930’s, crosses Kazakhstan.
 The country’s road network covers 93 600 km (2009).
 Alongside a noticeable orientation towards the Russian Federation, it is also noteworthy that the infrastructure is best developed in the north.
 Alma-Ata has an international airport.

-According to Countryaah, Uzbekistan has a well-developed network of roads, railways and telecommunications by Central Asian dimensions.
+According to Countryaah, as a landlocked country in Central Asia, Uzbekistan has a well-developed network of roads, railways and telecommunications by Central Asian dimensions.
 However, it is worn and adapted to the needs of central planning.
 Telecommunications are lagging behind technologically and have therefore been designated as a priority area for public and foreign investment.
 The roads are usually paved but with neglected maintenance.
 This is supplemented by 4,600 km of railway with Russian gauge and some inland shipping on Syr-Darja.
 Tashkent has an international airport, while several of the country’s major cities have regular air services with, among others, Moscow.